kubeflow/community/proposals/913-components-repo/README.md

    updating metadata and re-running CI.
 3. Dependabot configuration to open pull requests when `requirements.txt` files change; owners review, run validation, and update `lastVerified` once verification succeeds.
-4. Security watchdog: flag components/pipelines whose dependencies are affected by critical CVEs.
+4. Security watchdog: flag components/pipelines whose dependencies are affected by CVEs surfaced in the GitHub Security tab.
 If remediation PRs do not land within 90 days, automation proposes removal of the affected asset from the catalog and packages.

 Automation scripts will live under `scripts/` and will be orchestrated via GitHub Actions cron jobs.